SvetLuna-Lab/3I-ATLAS-cascade-lab/README.md

 It is intended for testing mappings between signals and the cascade scale, not as a physical model of any specific object.

+### Observation logs and simulated cascade annotation

+For external events (e.g. 3I/ATLAS briefings) the project uses CSV logs under `data/observations/`:

+- `data/observations/3I_ATLAS_observations_template.csv` – example log
+  with columns like `datetime_utc`, `source`, `channel`, `cascade_level`, `notes`.

+These logs can be enriched with simulated cascade information (range 1–23)
+using:

+python -m scripts.annotate_observations_with_cascade

+This script:

+reads the input CSV,

+generates a simple synthetic signal per row (based on the channel field),

+runs the cascade simulator,

+writes an output CSV with two extra columns:

+sim_main_cascade – dominant cascade level (1–23),

+sim_confidence – fraction of total spectral power assigned to this level.

+This is an experimental tool for linking observation timelines to the public cascade scale, not a physical model of any specific object.

 ## Jupyter notebook demo